-This table indicates degree program eligibility for Air Force occupational specialties, including Air Force Specialty Codes (AFSC), reporting identifiers (RI) and special duty identifiers (SDI).
+The tables on the following pages indicate degree program eligibility for Air Force occupational specialties, including Air Force Specialty Codes (AFSC), Reporting Identifiers (RI) and Special Duty Identifiers (SDI).
 An individual at the superintendent or chief enlisted manager level or an individual with an SDI or RI not listed below may register in CCAF programs related to the second, third or fourth (not duty/control) Air Force occupational specialty code.